aqibsaeed/On-device-activity-recognition/README.md

 * Add support for pairing the app with a smartwatch.
 * Porting SoundNet, add functionality for audio recording and tflite model conversion for handling dynamic size input.

+If you are interested in contributing to this project, please submit a pull request or reach out at: aqibsaeed@protonmail.com.

 #### Dataset
 The <a href="https://archive.ics.uci.edu/ml/datasets/Heterogeneity+Activity+Recognition">Heterogeneity Activity Recognition dataset</a> is used for model pretraining.
 If you use this in your research, please cite their work and check the license.